-The code for Level 2 data uses the channel number and electronics box temperature to find the correct coefficients in the matrix.
-These coefficients are then used in a polynomial function, with the raw DN as the independent value, to calculate the corresponding charge, and then converted to mass using the equation the Mass Production equation above.
-For in-flight box temperatures other than the calibration temperatures represented by the first index of the calibration matrix, the in-flight charge is interpolated (or extrapolated) from the calculated charges using the two nearest calibration temperatures.
+The code for Level 2 data uses the channel number and the in-flight electronics box temperature (T{Box}) to find the correct coefficients in the matrix.
+Those coefficients are then used in a polynomial function, with the raw DN as the independent value, to calculate the corresponding charge, and then converted to mass using the equation the Mass Production equation above.
+For in-flight box temperatures other than the four calibration temperatures represented by the first index of the calibration matrix, the in-flight charge is interpolated (or extrapolated) in box temperature from two calculated charges, which in turn use the two calibration box temperatures nearest to T{Box} .
 Finally, in like manner using the standard deviations calibration matrix (SIG), for the nearest DN calibration measurements (DNavg) and nearest two calibration temperatures, as an analog for the 1-sigma combined uncertainty of the calibration charge pulse measurement and of the calibration and in-flight DN measurement, the +/- 1-sigma masses (M_sigplus & M_sigminus) are calculated.